brandeis-ling131a-2018/TextAnalysis/extensions/a3-search.md

 ## Part 3 - Finite State Processing (extra credit)

 For this part you create an FSA class that implements a simple Deterministic Finite State Automaton.
-You define it by giving a set of states (where 'S0' is by definition the start state), a set of final states and a set of transitions:
+You build it by defining a set of states (where 'S0' is by definition the start state), a set of final states and a set of transitions:

 ```
 >>> from main_a3 import FSA